MDMA: Long-term

 MDMA may increase the risk of cardiac valvulopathy in heavy or long-term users due to activation of serotonin 5-HT_{2B} receptors.
 MDMA induces cardiac epigenetic changes in DNA methylation, particularly hypermethylation changes.

+Research links regular MDMA use to reduced grey matter volume, particularly in the hippocampus.
+Structural MRI scans show significant volume reductions in the hippocampus, specifically subregions such as CA1, which directly control memory formation.

 Reinforcement disorders

-Approximately 60% of MDMA users experience withdrawal symptoms when they stop taking MDMA.
+Approximately 60% of MDMA users experience drug withdrawal symptoms when they stop taking MDMA.
 Some of these symptoms include fatigue, loss of appetite, depression, and trouble concentrating.
 Tolerance to some of the desired and adverse effects of MDMA is expected to occur with consistent MDMA use.
 A 2007 delphic analysis of a panel of experts in pharmacology, psychiatry, law, policing and others estimated MDMA to have a psychological dependence and physical dependence potential roughly three-fourths to four-fifths that of cannabis.

 MDMA has been shown to induce ΔFosB in the nucleus accumbens.
 Because MDMA releases dopamine in the striatum, the mechanisms by which it induces ΔFosB in the nucleus accumbens are analogous to other dopaminergic psychostimulants.
 Therefore, chronic use of MDMA at high doses can result in altered brain structure and drug addiction that occur as a consequence of ΔFosB overexpression in the nucleus accumbens.
 MDMA is less addictive than other stimulants such as methamphetamine and cocaine.
 Compared with amphetamine, MDMA and its metabolite MDA are less reinforcing.

 One study found approximately 15% of chronic MDMA users met the DSM-IV diagnostic criteria for substance dependence.
 However, there is little evidence for a specific diagnosable MDMA dependence syndrome because MDMA is typically used relatively infrequently.

 There are currently no medications to treat MDMA addiction.